Simple breathing exercises for COPD – help for shortness of breath, coughing & hyperinflation: Exercise 2 “Seated Rotation”

 About Marlies Ziegler

-Marlies Ziegler works as a physiotherapist in private practice in Munich.
-She specialises in respiratory physiotherapy.
-She has been treating patients with chronic obstructive and restrictive airway diseases such as asthma, COPD, cystic fibrosis (CF) and primary ciliary dyskinesia (PCD) for 20 years.
+This article was written in cooperation with Marlies Zieger.
+She works as a physiotherapist in private practice in Munich.
+She specialises in respiratory therapy.
+She has been treating patients with chronic obstructive and restrictive airway diseases such as asthma, COPD, cystic fibrosis (CF) and primary ciliary dyskinesia (PCD), for more than 20 years.

 An article written by the PARI BLOG editorial team.